 ABOUT THE CHIEF PROJECT

-The project is called Cultural Heritage and Identities of Europe’s Future (CHIEF).
-It is a major international research study funded by the European Commission’s Horizon 2020 programme.
+The project Cultural Heritage and Identities of Europe’s Future (CHIEF) was a major international research study funded by the European Commission’s Horizon 2020 programme.

 The European Commission’s pages on the CHIEF project can be found here.

-The project aims to understand the following three things:
+The project aimed to understand the following three things: